NSAPH/data-paltform-internal-docs/docs/cms_ingestion.md

 ### Extracting a sample of the CMS data

-The first steps is to extract a sample of the new data using the NSAPH utillities.
+The first steps is to extract a sample of the new data using the NSAPH utilities.
 Access the `nsaph host` in FASSE and create a folder `$HOME/testing_ingestion` to do the tesing.
 Inside the `HOME/testing_ingestion` folder create a `test_data` folder.
 Activate the `nsaph` environment.

 ```
 cd $HOME/testing_ingestion/test_data